Raynaud's disease

 Diagnosis

-Your health care provider asks about your symptoms and medical history and does a physical exam.
-You also might have tests to rule out other medical problems that can cause similar symptoms.
+Your healthcare professional asks about your symptoms and medical history and does a physical exam.
+You also might have tests to rule out other medical problems that can cause the same symptoms.

 Tests

-Blood tests can help determine whether another condition, such as an autoimmune condition or a connective tissue disease, is causing Raynaud's.
+Blood tests can help find out whether another condition, such as an autoimmune condition or a connective tissue disease, is causing Raynaud's.
 Blood tests for Raynaud's might include:

 No one blood test can diagnose Raynaud's.
-Other tests, such as those that rule out diseases of the arteries, can help find a condition that can be related to Raynaud's.
+Other tests, such as those that rule out diseases of the blood vessels, can help find a condition that can be related to Raynaud's.

 Treatment

 Dressing for the cold in layers and wearing gloves or heavy socks usually can help mild symptoms of Raynaud's.
-Medicines can treat more-severe symptoms.
+Medicines can treat more-serious symptoms.
 The goals of Raynaud's treatment are to:

 Medications